-It is frustrating to see your pepper plants flowering without producing any fruit, especially after you put a lot of work into growing them.
-Luckily, you can address some of the common reasons that pepper plants fail to produce fruit after flowering.
+It is frustrating to see pepper plants flowering with no fruit – especially after all the work you put in!
+Luckily, you can fix some of the common reasons that pepper plants fail to produce fruit after flowering.

 So, why are your pepper plants flowering, but not producing fruit?
-A lack of pollination prevents pepper plants from producing fruit, even with plenty of flowers.
-Extreme temperatures can cause dropped flowers or frost damage on pepper plants.
-Poor soil conditions, lack of sunlight, and improper watering can also stress the plant to prevent peppers from growing.
+Lack of pollination leads to pepper plants not producing fruit – even with plenty of flowers.
+Humidity and temperature both affect pollination, with extreme heat or cold causing flower drop or frost damage to pepper plants.
+Poor soil, low light, and improper watering also reduce pepper production.

 With bee populations suffering in some areas, a lack of pollination is becoming more common as time goes on.